ospalh/3d-printing/Rudolf_Koch_Probedruck/description_en.md

 Safety note:
-¹ Aceton isn’t really poisonous.
-Nonetheless you should open the window and wear (latex) gloves, as the fumes make you drowsy and the liquid dries out the skin.
+¹ Aceton isn’t too dangerous, bot not harmless either.
+Open a window and wear gloves and safety goggles or a face shield.
+Read a typical [MSDS](http://physics.utsa.edu/memslab/MSDS/Acetone.pdf).